 2 – Get real

-Winter hiking simply put; is harder than hiking in the other seasons.
+Winter hiking, simply put, is harder than hiking in the other seasons.
 The harsher environment is more taxing.
 You’ll be carrying more weight.
-The snow or ice makes moving slower, so time to destinations are longer.
+The snow or ice makes moving slower, so time to destinations is longer.
 Being “real” or realistic about your goal is important for your first time out.
 Maybe your first time should not be a 15 mile round trip to some high summit, but rather a 4 – 5 mile round trip to another worthy destination that makes for a great day in a winter wonderland!
-Understand that the fitness you have may be okay for the other three seasons but you may need to improve it to do similar hikes in winter.
+Understand that the fitness you have maybe okay for the other three seasons, but you may need to improve it to do similar hikes in winter.
 Read about the physiology of cold weather hiking.

 3 – Get gear & clothes

 Wait!
 Don’t run out and spend hundreds or thousands of dollars on winter gear.
-Trust me it can add up real fast.
+Trust me; it can add up real fast.
 There are some ways to get the stuff you’ll need.
-First remember, layers!
-Dress like an onion starting with a wicking base layer and working to an insulating layer then a shell.
-But you’ll need more and need to carry heavier insulation for when you stop for extended periods of time.
+First, remember, layers!
+Dress like an onion, starting with a wicking base layer and working to an insulating layer, then a shell.
+But you’ll need more and need to carry heavier insulation when you stop for extended periods of time.
 Add and remove layers as you go to control body temperature.
 There are times I hike with my base layer shirt and no fleece or shell.
-You’ll want to start your hike with a bit of a chill as even in the winter you’ll warm-up quick, resist starting with all your layers on.
-Polypro/wool are the way to go.
+You’ll want to start your hike with a bit of a chill as even in the winter, you’ll warm-up quick, resist starting with all your layers on.
+Polypro/wool is the way to go.
 It’s a shame many folks have left wool home these days; it’s warm and works well even when very wet, but it is heavier.
-If you don’t have good insulating layers of polypro or wool and are on a budget don’t worry, shop thrifty.
+If you don’t have good insulating polypro or wool layers and are on a budget, don’t worry; shop thrifty.

 Most of all… no cotton as when it get wet it no longer has insulating value.

 Plan to stay out overnight.
-In winter on longer outings, I always carry a sleeping bag and emergency bivy sac.
-As far as snowshoes, crampons, ski poles and/or ice axes, you can rent or borrow these items for your first trip or two until you see if you really like the fourth season out in the backwoods.
-Some people simply don’t.
+In winter, on longer outings, I always carry a sleeping bag and emergency bivy sac.
+As far as snowshoes, crampons, ski poles, and/or ice axes, you can rent or borrow these items for your first trip or two until you see if you really like the fourth season out in the backwoods.
+Some people don’t.
+Read more on clothing here.

 4 – Get ready

 Winter hiking is harder than hiking in the warmer seasons.
-It’s colder, days are shorter, snow and ice can slow you down (at times snow can make it easier).
+It’s colder; days are shorter, snow and ice can slow you down (at times, snow can make it easier).
 The dry cold air in winter can dehydrate you fast.
 You’ll lose a lot of moisture by simply exhaling into the dry winter air.
 For the casual summer hiker, their fitness levels may not be adequate for the demands of winter.
-So simply refer back to tip number 2 “Get Real”.
+So refer back to tip number 2, “Get Real.”
 Plan everything!
 From the time you leave your home to the time you come back.
 Simple things like your car, is it ready for winter?
 Are the road condition okay?
 Will you be using seasonal roads?
 And what about trailhead conditions, is it plowed?

 Obviously, you’ll need to check weather and current trail conditions.
-Keep in mind something as simple as if you go out after a snowfall this may have a tremendous impact; you may be breaking trail!
-Use a checklist, there are many out there and are easy to find.
+Keep in mind something as simple as if you go out after a snowfall; this may have a tremendous impact; you may be breaking trail!
+Use a checklist; there are many out there, and they are easy to find.
 However, get one from a credible source.
 Make sure you have all you need and packed the night before you leave.
 Check everything twice.
 Don’t be packing the day of your trip.
 ALWAYS leave your trip plan with someone who you can count on.

 5 – Get fed

-As energy expenditure is as much as 50% higher on winter hikes, you’ll need more energy dense foods.
-Remember stuff can freeze in the winter.
+As energy expenditure is as much as 50% higher on winter hikes, you’ll need more energy-dense foods.
+Remember, stuff can freeze in the winter.
 Bring items pre-cut.
-Remember lunch starts after breakfast and ends when you finish your hike.
+Remember, lunch starts after breakfast and ends when you finish your hike.
 In other words, eat/drink often; every break.
-Items such as chocolate bars, energy bars, dried fruits, crackers, high energy GORP, cubed cheese and meats are good choices.
-Bring water but also bring tea or hot cocoa, or if you like a stove to brew it out in the field.
+Items such as chocolate bars, dried fruits, crackers, high-energy GORP, cubed cheese, and meats are good choices.
+Bring water, but also bring tea or hot cocoa, or if you like a stove, to brew it out in the field.
 Bring enough food & drink for one extra night.
-Carry some food in a pocket as you hike as this will make sure it will not freeze, replace it as you go.
+Carry some food in a pocket as you hike as this will make sure it will not freeze; replace it as you go.
 More on winter nutrition here.

-Winter hiking is exciting, if you are bitten by the “bug” you’ll be looking longingly out your window for the first snowflake each season!
-Winter hikers are a hardy bunch who get chilled and wet, windswept, and snowed upon.
+Winter hiking is exciting.
+If the “bug bites you,” you’ll be looking longingly out your window for the first snowflake each season!
+Winter hikers are a hardy bunch who get chilled and wet, windswept and snowed upon.
 Winter hikers are known to start in the dark and end in the dark.
-Most of all winter hikers generally have a whale of a great time!
+Most of all, winter hikers generally have a whale of a great time!

 Hope to see you in the snow.